mystak23/Sentinel_DevOpsConnection/README.md

 # 📌 Sentinel DevOps Connection

-This script creates the new Azure DevOps repository with Microsoft Code content.
+This script creates the new Azure DevOps repository with Microsoft Sentinel code content.

 ## 📂 Repository Structure